Joaobazzo/jbazzo_blogdown/content/_index.markdown

 Environmental Engineering\
 Federal University of Paraná

+### Work in progress

+I've been developing an R package to estimate vehicle emissions package based on GTFS data, with Rafael Pereira (IPEA) and Pedro Andrade (INPE).
+In the AOP project, I've been involved with racial inequalities in access to health opportunities in the major Brazilian cities.

 ### Posts
 <!-- All pages not under the root directory of the website are listed below.
 You can also visit the list page of a single section, e.g., [posts](/post/), or [notes](/note/).
 See the [About](/about/) page for the usage of this theme. -->